liam-wiltshire/talks/machinelearning/content.md

 - It's all very well being able to classify text, but we are not dealing with words
 - If we assume words are actually tokens, could we use this to categorise other things
+- Let's assume for a second we are describing fruit

 ---